 As well as the 30-plus national clinical audits, NCAPOP also encompasses the four Clinical Outcome Review Programmes (CORP).
 These help assess the quality of healthcare and stimulate improvement by enabling clinicians, managers and policy makers to learn from adverse events and other relevant data.

-The National Audit and Governance Group, NAGG, is the ‘network of networks’ and has representation from all regional networks, some national/specialist networks and national groups such as royal colleges and HQIP.
+The National Quality Improvement & Clinical Audit Network, N-QI-CAN, is the ‘network of networks’ and has representation from all regional networks, some national/specialist networks and national groups such as royal colleges and HQIP.

 NAGCAE provides policy and strategic advice to NHS England on clinical audit and enquiries.
 It was established to drive the reinvigoration of the national clinical audit programme and provide a national focus for discussion and advice on matters relating to clinical audit and enquiries.

 The National Advisory Group for Clinical Audit & Enquiries (NAGCAE) was established in April 2008 (as the National Clinical Audit Advisory Group).
 It provides a voice for clinical audit in NHS England.
 Unlike the two other core professional activities aiming to enhance health and social care quality, namely education and research, clinical audit had previously lacked a national strategy and a coherent programme of activities.

 NAGCAE endeavours to meet its challenges by enhancing the existing programme of national clinical audits and enquiries, and seeking to support the many NHS staff involved in local audits and enquiries in their own Trusts.
 It also seeks to improve connections – between the centre and the periphery; between national clinical audits, regardless of their source of funding; between clinical enquiries into adverse outcomes; between quality assessment and quality improvement interventions such as revalidation, regulation and commissioning; and between clinical audit and other routine data collection in the NHS.